 It's essential to keep track of what you have found when you are searching so that you:

 There are lots of ways to keep records of your searches.
 Most databases allow you to save searches, and to email or print search results.
-See the referencing section of this guide for more resources.
+You can also use reference management software.